google/open-location-code/java/README.md

 You can ensure your files are formatted correctly either by installing google-java-format into your editor, or by running the `checks.sh` script.

+## Static Analysis

+Code is checked using [PMD](https://pmd.github.io).
+It is checked during the tests (by running the `checks.sh` script) as well as integrated into the Maven configuration.

 ## Building and Testing

 Note: the tests read their data from the [`test_data`](https://github.com/google/open-location-code/tree/master/test_data) directory.